 The recent “Black style pack” offering to the Tiguan and Toureg offerings have allowed for slight tweaking to the familiar faces, that transform and add some serious aggression and volume to the vehicles.
 In Tiguan guise, the R-Line kit takes on black air intakes, a new updated front grille, black window trim and side-mirrors, black roof rails, and sports suspension.
 19″ Sebring” alloy wheels remain the only option for the comfort, while the larger 20″ Suzuka alloy defaults the Highline.

 E-GOLF & ID.3

-The move to electrification by VW in South Africa is growing to be a huge movement and investment from VW into support and infrastructure.
+The move to electrification by VW in South Africa is growing to be a considerable movement and investment from VW into support and infrastructure.
 This is garnered the need for a fleet of Press E-Golf’s and the Later 2021 launch of the ID.3 EV vehicle.
 The idea is the E-Golf and launch of WE Connect intelligence vehicle connectivity will usher the era of smarter cars with remote access to diagnostics and vehicle information.
-This being key to EV ownership given the need for access to charging and how this process is intuitive.
+This being key to EV ownership, given the need for access to charging and how this process is intuitive.